camptocamp/docker-bucket-cloner/README.md

 To synchronize a bucket you just need to launch the docker image with the following environment variables :

 * BKC_DAEMON_SCHEDULE : Cron style sheduling time to launch the sync tool (default: '0 1 * * *')
-* DESTINATION_PATTERN : Pattern for the destination (default : '/[bucket]', will create a folder for each source bucket at the root of the dest bucket)
+* DESTINATION_PATTERN (mandatory): Pattern for the destination (e.g : '[bucket]', will create a folder for each source bucket at the root of the dest bucket)
 * WHITELIST : The tool lists all available bucket and filter them with a regex, for example '.\*production.\*' (default: none)
 * RCLONE_CONFIG_* : A list of envars with the source and destination buckets configurations, see this [doc](https://rclone.org/docs/#environment-variables).